 When there is no shortage of software and artificial intelligence-powered solutions for your law firm to be smarter and more efficient, it is easy to forget about the most valuable asset your law firm has: you and your voice.

-Paul Faust, from RingBoost, joins Grace and Liel to discuss the importance of personal, compassionate, and authentic conversations that have always been a critical factor for building relationships that lead to business success.
+Paul Faust, from RingBoost, joins Grace and Liel to discuss the importance of personal, compassionate, and authentic conversations that have always been critical factors for building relationships that lead to business success.

 Resources mentioned in this episode:

 Enjoy the show?
 Please don’t forget to subscribe, tell your coworkers, and leave us a review!